 - Edema: Swelling, particularly of the lower legs and ankles

 - Fluttering heartbeats: Palpations, rapid heartbeats that may cause pain or difficulty breathing

 - Gastric upset: Nausea or vomiting, unrelated to diet, indigestion or abdominal pain

 If you experience any of these symptoms frequently (about once a day), see a physician—the symptoms are serious and should not be ignored.
 Keep notes about when the symptoms occur, what triggers them, and what, if anything, relieves them.
 It is also helpful to make a list of past treatment and all medications you are currently taking.

 How can I prevent heart disease?

 There are steps you can take today to prevent heart disease.
 Here are some ways you can stay healthy:

 We urge you to start on the road to become heart healthy today.
-Learn more about heart disease.
-Seek out guidance and support from medical professionals.
-Heart disease can be treated, prevented and even ended.
+Learn more about heart disease and seek out guidance and support from medical professionals.
+Heart disease can be treated, prevented, and even ended.